 The Cumberland Plain ecosystem has been extensively cleared and many species are struggling to survive.
-However, the impacts of land clearing have not been evenly shared.
-Over the last 200 years we have lost two species of native plant from the Cumberland Plain but, in the same period dozens of species of wildlife have been lost.
+Our native wildlife have been hit particularly hard: in the last 200 years our region has lost two species of native plant, but in the same period dozens of species of wildlife have been lost.

 CLC is active in working to protect and restore the native wildlife of the Cumberland Plain.
 Some of our current operations include: